 Registration is a must.
 Once registered, you’ll receive an email containing your new credentials.
 With your username and password, you can log in and submit a logline.

 The format of a correct logline is simple, but fairly rigid (in our books).
-You can’t write just any one-sentence; industry pros will not take you seriously.
-For this site we have developed a formula that will take the headache out of writing your first draft.
+You can’t write just any one-sentence.
+To help you, we have developed a formula that will take the headache out of writing your first draft.
 Learn it.

 Now you’re ready to post!